About Toilet Replacement Parts

 The Bowl Siphon

-Thanks to the bowl siphon mechanism within the toilet it is possible to flush the unit without using the attached tank.
+Thanks to the bowl siphon mechanism within the toilet it is possible to flush the unit without using the attached tank.
 Sounds unbelievable, right?
-Essentially what happens when a toilet flushes is that water is released into the bowl and the water already existing in the bottom of the bowl is pushed out through the siphon.
-When enough water is poured into the toilet bowl the toilet will flush.
+Essentially, when a toilet flush, water is released into the bowl, and the water already existing in the bottom of the bowl is pushed out through the siphon.
+The toilet will flush when enough water is poured into the toilet bowl.
 This can be accomplished without the toilet tank lever being depressed due to the pressure created by introducing excess water.
 The bowl siphon is the only component of the toilet that does not require hardware of any sort to function.

 The Flush Mechanism

 The flushing mechanism moves holding water from the toilet tank down into the bowl.
-In order for the flushing action to take place a couple of things must occur and must do so within a matter of three to five seconds and involves several toilet parts.
-First, the tank lever is depressed which triggers the flush valve (the stopper at the bottom of the toilet tank that holds in the tank water) to be lifted.
+In order for the flushing action to take place, a couple of things must occur, and they must do so within a matter of three to five seconds, involving several toilet parts.
+First, the tank lever is depressed, which triggers the flush valve (the stopper at the bottom of the toilet tank that holds the tank water) to be lifted.
 The tank water then expels into the toilet bowl and runs down the inside of the rim.
-A typical toilet tank holds several gallons of water and when this water is released rapidly the water and waste in the bowl are discharged from the toilet completely.
-If you are valve is broken, your toilet will not perform properly.
+A typical toilet tank holds several gallons of water, and when this water is released rapidly, the water and waste in the bowl are discharged from the toilet completely.
+If your valve is broken, your toilet will not work properly.
 Find the right toilet repair parts right here by browsing through our inventory.

 The Refill Mechanism

-After a toilet has been flushed the tank must be refilled for the next use.
-The process by which the tank is refilled with holding water is called the refill mechanism.
+After a toilet has been flushed, the tank must be refilled for the next use.
+The process of refilling the tank withholding water is called the refill mechanism.
 The toilet parts essential to refilling the tank include the filler valve, filler float, and overflow tube.
-When the water from the tank is transferred into the bowl, by lifting the flush valve, the filler float inside the tank falls to the bottom.
-When the filler float is no longer at the top of the tank and in contact, the filler valve begins to refill the tank with water.
-Once the tank is again full of water, the filler float will have risen back to the top of the tank and will then stop filling.
-If for any reason the filler float is not functioning properly and the filler valve does not automatically turn off, any excess water will not overflow the toilet tank but rather will exit the toilet tank into the toilet bowl via the overflow tube.
-You still need toilet replacement parts to correct this otherwise you willl be running up your water bill.
+When the water from the tank is transferred into the bowl, by lifting the flush valve, the filler floats inside the tank and falls to the bottom.
+When the filler float is no longer at the top of the tank and in contact, the filler valve refills the tank with water.
+Once the tank is full of water, the filler float will rise back to the top of the tank and stop filling.
+If, for any reason, the filler float is not functioning properly and the filler valve does not automatically turn off, any excess water will not overflow the toilet tank but rather will exit the toilet tank into the toilet bowl via the overflow tube.
+You still need toilet replacement parts to correct this; otherwise, you will be running up your water bill.

 Flush Rates

 Although the process of flushing a toilet is universal, it is worth noting that there are different flush rates.
 Many states have enacted regulations in conjunction with the EPA that monitor the gallons per flush (GPF) for new toilets that are being manufactured.
 The typical new toilet uses 1.6 GPF in order to dispose of waste, this number has become standard.
-Other options include 1.28 GPF and 0.9 GPF in order to conserve water.
-Thanks to new technology in the flushing systems of toilets, the lower gallons per flush are still able to get the job done while saving water at the same time.
+Other options include 1.28 GPF and 0.9 GPF to conserve water.
+Thanks to new technology in the flushing systems of toilets, the lower gallons per flush are still able to get the job done while saving water simultaneously.

 Buy Toilet Tank Parts Wholesale